omerfarukz/coffee-ready/README.md

 # Coffee Ready!
-This project goal is have acknowledgement about when the coffe is ready to have.
+This project goal is have acknowledgement about when the coffee is ready to have.

 ## Motivation
-We have a large team who uses a shared coffee machine, so there is many floors in our premise.
+EWe have a large team who uses a shared coffee machine, so there is many floors in our premise.
 I decided to notify me and my colleagues.

 ## Solution
 I did not want to modify or solder the existing machine(s).
 Using camera and computer vision thinks are complex solutions.
 My solution should be simple.